Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Anatomy of Algebraic Phases

-Every algebraic phase $\mathcal P$ admits a canonical stratified anatomy determined entirely by its defect rank $d$ and its boundary depth $k$.
+Every algebraic phase $\mathcal P$ admits a canonical stratified anatomy organised by its defect rank $d$ and its boundary depth $k$.
 The canonical filtration arranges $\mathcal P$ into four intrinsic regimes.
-For $0\le i\le d$ one has the defect generation stage, where the admissible data are produced and all axioms propagate uniquely.
+For $0\le i\le d$ one has the defect generation stage, where the admissible data are produced and the APT axioms propagate functorially.
 For $d<i<k$, when such levels exist, the filtration enters a post-defect rigid extension regime in which the axioms continue to extend without ambiguity.
-The depth $i=k$ forms the unique structural boundary beyond which canonical propagation ceases.
-Finally, for $i>k$ the filtration records the boundary-controlled obstruction regime, where any remaining behaviour is governed entirely by the finite obstruction encoded at the boundary.
+The depth $i=k$ forms the structural boundary beyond which canonical propagation ceases.
+Finally, for $i>k$ the filtration records the boundary-controlled obstruction regime, where remaining deformation and obstruction behaviour is governed by the finite obstruction encoded at the boundary.

-Canonical propagation of the APT axioms terminates exactly at the boundary depth $k$, but a unique maximal rigid subphase persists beyond this point in the form of the rigidity island $\mathcal I_{\mathcal P}$.
-All deformation and obstruction phenomena factor functorially through the associated boundary quotient:
+Canonical propagation of the APT axioms ceases at the boundary depth the boundary depth $k$, but a unique maximal rigid subphase persists beyond this point in the form of the rigidity island $\mathcal I_{\mathcal P}$.
+Deformation and obstruction phenomena considered within the standing admissibility framework factor functorially through the associated boundary quotient:

 This global picture can be refined beyond the boundary.